seng438-winter-2022/seng438-a2-group26/Assignment2-ReportTemplate.md

 These partitions allow us to verify the boundaries of each range while omitting equivalent cases where the ranges change place.

 ### `intersects(double b0, double b1)`

+> returns true if the given range intersects the current range, false otherwise

 To test this function, the following test cases were devised based on mathematics and the understanding that the variables are dependent on each other: where upper is the calling object's upper bound, and lower is its lower bound, b0 is the argument lower bound and b1 is the argument upper bound